freeCodeCamp/freeCodeCamp/curriculum/challenges/german/09-information-security/information-security-with-helmetjs/hash-and-compare-passwords-synchronously.md

 # --description--

-As a reminder, this project is being built upon the following starter project on <a href="https://replit.com/github/freeCodeCamp/boilerplate-bcrypt" target="_blank" rel="noopener noreferrer nofollow">Replit</a>, or cloned from <a href="https://github.com/freeCodeCamp/boilerplate-bcrypt/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
+Zur Erinnerung: Dieses Projekt baut auf dem folgenden Starterprojekt auf: <a href="https://replit.com/github/freeCodeCamp/boilerplate-bcrypt" target="_blank" rel="noopener noreferrer nofollow">Replit</a> oder geklont von <a href="https://github.com/freeCodeCamp/boilerplate-bcrypt/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.

 Hashing synchronously is just as easy to do but can cause lag if using it server side with a high cost or with hashing done very often.
 Hashing with this method is as easy as calling